-Making dairy free ice cream can be a challenge, especially to achieve the creaminess.
-Most recipes are either banana based or coconut based.
+Making dairy-free ice cream can be a challenge, especially to achieve creaminess.
+Most recipes are either banana-based or coconut-based.
 Although I love both coconut and banana, these flavours can be overpowering.
 I prefer more subtle flavours.

 I wanted to serve a dairy ice cream with my vegan plum frangipane tart and I knew neither coconut or banana would go well.
 My heart set upon a spiced flavour for the ice cream.
 I can say it turned out rather well.

 In order to achieve the texture and creaminess I was looking for in this ice cream, I opted for oat cream.
-Fortunately Oatly has come out with a whippable oat cream.
+Fortunately, Oatly has come out with whippable oat cream.
 It is this oat cream that gives this ice cream its creaminess.

 The flavours of this ice cream pair very well with crumbles, tarts, or galettes.

 Do give it a go, it is very easy to make.

 I have another nice cream for you to try!
 Please take a look at my Lilac flower flavoured nice cream and my coffee nice cream.
 If you prefer an ice lolly, then try my elderflower and strawberry ice lolly

 Here is a video guide to making your homemade dairy-free spiced ice cream